Skip to main content

 how do i know my filing status?

-There are five different statuses you can file – “Single,” “Head of Household,” “Qualifying Widow(er),” “Married Filing Jointly,” or “Married Filing Separately,” – and different tax benefits and qualifications for each.
+There are five different statuses you can file – “Single,” “Head of Household,” “Qualifying Widow(er),” “Married Filing Jointly,” or “Married Filing Separately".
+Each tax filing status has its own qualifications, benefits, and limitations.
+Choosing the correct one matters.

 Single